da-x/rust-proc-macros-intro-and-tips/slides.md

 ### Derive macros

-* A proc macro receiving a single type definition and output Rust code for that type, usually `impl`s.
+* A proc macro receiving a single type definition and output Rust code for that type, usually `impl`s

 ```rust
 use mymacro::MyMacro;